-Sepsis is a medical emergency that becomes fatal or life-changing for many of the people who develop this "blood poisoning."
+Sepsis is a medical emergency that becomes fatal or life-changing for many of the individuals who develop this "blood poisoning."

-Estimates for the number of people hospitalized in the US for sepsis each year top a million, and sepsis is in the top 10 of all the diseases leading to mortality in America.1
+Estimates for the number of people hospitalized in the United States for sepsis each year top 1 million and sepsis is in the top 10 of diseases leading to mortality in America.

 Fast facts on sepsis

 Here are some key points about sepsis.
-More detail and supporting information is in the article.
+More detail and supporting information is in the main article.

 - The symptoms of sepsis can be tricky to spot and may be mistaken for other serious illnesses

-- Getting urgent medical treatment - with antibiotics, and other treatment dependent on the severity of the condition - is key to the chances of surviving sepsis
+- Getting urgent medical treatment is key to the chances of surviving sepsis

 What is sepsis?